Alain-Corchia/vscode_cobol_raincode/README.md

 ## New File

-New file creation support is provided for COBOL and ACUCOBOL programs with addditional support for Micro Focus Unit Test programs.
+New file creation support is provided for Raincode-COBOL

 ## Changing the default file associations

-The command "Enforce extension via file.assocations" allows the default to be change from the "COBOL" language to "ACUCOBOL" or "COBOLIT".
+The command "Enforce extension via file.assocations" allows the default to be change from the "Raincode-COBOL".

 ## Tasks